 The Primary Care Service provides routine health care, including physical examinations, wellness care for all life stages, vaccinations, and diagnosis and treatment of injuries or illnesses.
-General surgery, spays and neuters, dentistry for dogs and cats, and select services for small mammals also are offered.
+General surgery, spays and neuters, and dentistry procedures for dogs and cats is also available.
+If the need exists, the team may consult or refer a patient to one of the many specialty services at the Hospital.
+The service focuses on safe and low-stress handling and has separate feline and canine waiting areas.

 If the need exists, the team may refer a patient to one of the many specialty services at the Hospital.
 The Service focuses on safe and low-stress handling and has separate feline and canine waiting areas.

-The Service, in keeping with our commitment to excellence in education and excellence in patient care, is staffed by senior veterinary students who are supported and supervised by primary care veterinarians.
-The Service provides students with experience in primary veterinary care and client communication.
+In keeping with our commitment to excellence in education and excellence in patient care, the service is staffed by senior veterinary students and student veterinary nurses who are supported and supervised by primary care nursing faculty and veterinarians.
+Primary Care provides students with experiences commonly found in private general practice and allows for additional involvement in client communication and patient care

 Appointments vary in length, but typically last about an hour.